macyabbey/draft-abbey-scim-agent-extension/draft-scim-agent-extension.md

           "name": "display",
           "type": "string",
           "multiValued": false,
-          "description": "A human-readable name for the role", "required": false,
+          "description": "A human-readable name for the role, primarily used for display purposes", "required": false,
           "caseExact": false,
           "mutability": "readWrite",